 Advice for Travelling Championships

-Modified on Mon, 23 Oct 2023 at 05:13 PM
+Modified on Wed, 9 Oct at 4:44 PM

 If your series travels around to different venues, it’s really important that you are fully prepared and have all relevant connectors, cables and connection settings well in advance of your event.
 We often receive calls once clients have arrived at a venue asking for help connecting, or asking for connection settings which we simply don’t have.
-Whist Alpha Timing provide the software we don’t manage physical installations at tracks, including their networks and other cabling.
-This is always the responsibility of the individual venues, and often they will change setting or connections without informing us, making it impossible for us to provide assistance.
+Whist Alpha Timing provides the software, we don’t manage physical installations at tracks, including their networks and other cabling.
+This is always the responsibility of the individual venues, and often they will change settings or connections without informing us, making it impossible for us to provide assistance.

 It is also really important that your staff fully understand how to connect to decoders, displays etc. including adjusting network and serial port settings.
 This support site contains the advice needed for: